Title IX Coordinator

 Anyone who has experienced sex discrimination, sexual harassment, or sexual misconduct – including, but not limited to, unwelcome sexual advances, sexual assault, dating violence, domestic violence, or stalking – is strongly encouraged to report this experience to the University.
 Reporting to the University will enable the University to take measures to stop the behavior, prevent it from occurring in the future, and provide support, resources, and protection.

 There are many different ways to report to the University.
 Reports can be made by telephone, mail, email, in person and online at on the NNU Website.
 Reports may be made at any time, including non-business hours.
 Reports submitted through the website, will go directly to the Title IX Coordinator.
 You can choose to complete the form anonymously or to provide your name and contact information.

 Associate Athletic Director for Compliance and Student Affairs

 Emerson Administration, Room 206

-You can report to the University without initiating a formal complaint (which results in an investigation and, potentially, disciplinary action) or reporting to law enforcement.
-You do not need to submit a report in writing in order to receive support, resources, or protective measures from the University.
+You can report to the University without initiating a formal complaint (which results in an investigation and, potentially, disciplinary action) or without reporting to law enforcement.
+You do not need to submit a formal complaint in order to receive supportive measures from the University.
 Please see the Northwest Nazarene University Sexual Misconduct Policy for additional information about reporting options and considerations.